Bloom-host/BloomDocs/docs/games/terraria/connecting.md

 ---
 id: connecting
+title: Connecting to Server
+tags:
-title: Connecting to a Terraria Server
+  - Connecting to a Terraria Server
 hide_table_of_contents: true
 description: Learn how to connect to your Terraria server!
 keywords: